-Please keep the centre updated of all address changes as year end receipts will be mailed to the address on file (especially for children no longer at the centre).
+Please keep the Centre updated on all address changes as year-end receipts will be mailed to the address on file (especially for children no longer at the Centre).

-All families are required to provide 2 weeks notice before removing their child from the program.
-Should notice not be provided, payment shall be made in lieu of notice; however, due to waiting lists, please give as much notice as possible.
+All families are required to provide 2 weeks' notice before removing their child from the program.
+Should notice not be provided, payment shall be made in lieu of notice; however, due to waiting lists, we ask that you please give as much notice as possible.

-Child Care Rates
+After School Rates

 Type of Care Per day Per week

-Infants 15 to 24 months \$21.00 \$105.00
+After School 5-12 years \$20.16 \$100.80

-Toddler & Pre-School 2 years to 5 years \$18.00 \$90.00
+After School Full Days 5-12 years \$31.09 \$155.45